isomerpages/nyp-wpl/_framework/02b-leadership-implementation.md

 #### **Leadership policies and practices that can promote a learning culture include:**

-- Strengthening the skill of managers to coach, mentor and motivate staff to learn
-- Encouraging and supporting staff in their personal learning and development
-- Providing platforms and resources that support learning
-- Supporting peer learning at work
-- Assessing the impact of learning on staff

 - Strengthening the skill of leaders to coach, mentor and motivate staff to learn
 - Acting as positive role models for continuous learning
-•	Supporting and motivating staff in their learning and development
+- Supporting and motivating staff in their learning and development
-•	Providing opportunities, platforms and resources to support peer learning
+- Providing opportunities, platforms and resources to support peer learning

 #### [Click here for available support](https://www.workplacelearning.gov.sg/framework/leadership-support/){:target="_blank"}